 The games are perfect for tweens, teens, and adults to play together.
 The 4ft. floor puzzle is great for children ages 4 and older.

-Some of my children as young as eight-years-old have been able to play the games with the help of older siblings/me, which encourages team playing — and plain old kindness.
+Some of my children as young as eight years old have been able to play the games with the help of older siblings/me, which encourages team playing — and plain old kindness.
 For a Christian homeschooling family, these games/puzzles from Funhill Games are a dream come true for family time at home!

-Another thing I love about these games is that they are perfect for supplementing biblical history curriculum like Tapestry of Grace (like we use for teaching/learning history).
+Another thing I love about these games is that they are perfect for supplementing biblical history curriculum like Tapestry of Grace (which we use for teaching/learning history).
 These would pair well with ToG Year 1, for those interested.

 - Reading together is another activity I highly recommend for family time at home.
 From toddlers to teens, reading to your children creates a bond and encourages a connection.